beatrizsmerino/vue-gh-pages/README-v3.md

 ### 2️⃣ Github Actions.
 Workflow Node

 #### 2.1.
+Create new file

 In the root of the project, there is a file called `.github/workflows/node.yml`.
 If it doesn't exist, create it with the following command:

 ```bash
 mkdir -p .github/workflows && touch node.yml
 ```

 #### 2.2.
+Copy & Paste code

 Inside the `node.yml` file, paste the following code:

 ```yml
 # For more information see: https://help.github.com/actions/language-and-framework-guides/using-nodejs-with-github-actions